AmericanEnglish/PSO2ChatParser/README.md

 Packages Used
 =============
 1. psycopg2
 * For using PostgreSQL as an option
 2. sqlite3
 * For using SQLite3
 3. PyCrypto
 * For SHA256 hashing
 4. PyQt5
 * The GUI packages

 Current Progress
 ================
 1. ~~Getting the database entry stuff down.
 It would seem that after much work SQLite3 just isn't a fan of ON UPDATE CASCADE.~~
   * Fixed by just dropping the older log file
-2. Adding a double progress bar for the "scanning" feature to show the progress of each file and the overall progress of the job
+2. ~~Adding a double progress bar for the "scanning" feature to show the progress of each file and the overall progress of the job~~
-    * Currently designing a custom QDialog
+  * Just using a setText("text\nCOUNTER") method is quicker and just as good
+3. ~~Designing Windows~~
+  * All rough drafts have been finished
+4. Starting Linking all the buttons, fields, checkboxes, to the Query Generator
+5. Integrate PostgreSQL
+  * Add a login window and that's it, make it modal.
+6. Run queries and return the correct chat data
+7. Make the settings work
+  1. Changing databases
+  2. Time formats
+  3. Language